 Tim Henry, M.D.

-Tim Henry, MD is Director of Cardiology at the Cedars-Sinai Heart Institute and has practiced cardiology for over 30 years.
+Tim Henry, MD is serving as the Medical Director for Research at The Christ Hospital and has practiced cardiology for over 30 years.
+Dr. Henry is the former chief of cardiology at Cedars Sinai Medical Center in Los Angeles, one of the country’s most prestigious medical institutions.
 He is a leader in clinical medicine and research, co-authored nearly 250 manuscripts and book chapters in prominent peer reviewed journals including Circulation Research, JAMA, and Lancet.
 Dr. Henry is an internationally recognized leader in the treatment of refractory angina and acute myocardial infarction.
-US News and World Report named Dr. Henry one of the Best Doctors in America for the past seven years.
+US News and World Report named Dr. Henry one of the Best Doctors in America for the past twelve years.

 Dr. Henry is committed to expanding ACLS and PALS training to medical professionals and BLS training to concerned citizens so that victims of cardiopulmonary arrest will have properly trained individuals ready to help in their time of need.
 He understands the practical and logistical barriers posed by traditional certification classes and developed ACLS Medical Training to overcome these obstacles.
 Dr. Henry believes that life support training should be of the highest quality, but also affordable and accessible.
 In fact, Dr. Henry envisions online ACLS, PALS, and BLS certification as the future of life support continuing education, which is the primary reason he founded ACLS Medical Training.

 AHA Heartsaver Hero